recepayddogdu/Object_Detection_Classification_-_Ford_Otosan_Intern_P2/README.md

 # Lane Segmentation and Object Detection/Classification

-In this project, we aim to *Lane Segmentation* and *Traffic Signs Classification* in the images.
+In this project, *Lane Segmentation* and *Classification of Traffic Signs* are aimed in the images.

 Some of the technologies used in the project; **Python, OpenCV, Pytorch, TensorFlow, YOLOv4**